jnewton3edinburgh/ParkLifeToolkit/README.md

 * images folder

 This folder contains the chat bot images used in the Parklife project.
-It contains an image of Alfred the owl, used as the chatbot iamge, and background of four parks.
+It contains an image of Alfred the owl, used as the chatbot image, and backgrounds of four parks.

 *Do not worry if you are missing the `data` folder, as this is not included in the Windows download.*